WildMeOrg/old_wildme-docs/docs/how_to_edit.md

 ---
 id: how_to_edit
-title: How to edit on DocHub
+title: How to edit this wiki
 ---

 DocHub pages are written using a technology called "Markdown".
 It's very easy to write Markdown, even if you have no experience with programming.
 Here is an [excellent guide](https://guides.github.com/features/mastering-markdown/) that should get you started.